mjdiloreto/ComputerGraphics/Lab7_AbstractionsAndTextures/README.md

 Discuss with your partner the following:

-1. What are the advantages/disadvantages of the "Renderable" class?: *Add your answer here*
+1. What are the advantages/disadvantages of the "Renderable" class?:
+  - Advantage - Encapsulation helps avoid code duplication for additional renderables.
+  - Disadvantage - The abstraction might be insufficient if we need additional textures associated with a renderable.
-2. Why do we call Renderable::draw(..) with the matrix info as parameters?: *Add your answer here*
+2. Why do we call Renderable::draw(..) with the matrix info as parameters?:
+  - The camera matrix is likely to change each time the renderable is drawn, so it is convenient for the method to take it as a parameter.
-3. How you can move models in the scene?: *Add your answer here*
+3. How you can move models in the scene?:
+  - Moving models in a scene can be accomplished by multiplying its model matrix by a translation matrix.

 ## Part 2 - Textures